 The current fee for lodging a Caveat is £80 in Court stamps.
 Confirmation of this fee and all other Probate fees can be found on the probate section services and fees webpage.

 A Caveat is effective for 6 months from the date it is lodged with the Judicial Greffe.
 A Caveat can be renewed in writing on or before the expiry date for an additional fee of £80 in Court stamps.

-If you have lodged the Caveat you can either withdraw it by writing to the Registrar of Probate, Judicial Greffe within the 6-month period or simply let it lapse at the end of the six-month period.
+If you have lodged the Caveat you can either withdraw it by writing to the Registrar of Probate, Judicial Greffe within the 6 months period.
+Or simply let it lapse at the end of the 6 months period.